mjpclab/go-http-file-server/README.md

     separated by whitespace characters.

     The external config's priority is lower than arguments specified on command line.
-    If one option is specified on command line, then external config is ignored.
+    If one option is specified on command line, then external config of that option is ignored.

 ,,
     To specify multiple virtual hosts with options, split these hosts' options by this sign.